YoloNomy/YoloNomy.github.io/_thermo/statistical/classical.md

 ## Zeroth principle and equilibrium

+The notion of **thermal equilibrium** was a bit hidden so far, and we should be explicit on how it appears in our model.
+In this class, we are now exclusively concerned with systems in thermal equilibrium.
+The fact that we can define unambigiously a single temperature $T$ to our system is a clear sign that we are in such a situation here.
+The assumption of thermal equilbrium is hidden behind the fact that the probability distribution $p_i$ does not change with time.
+The system moves around its microstates, but the probability of each microstate always remain the same.
+After a long enough time, it will have explored all of it's accessible microstates, allowing us to assume ergodicity (see supplement on the mean value in this [lecture](./entropy.md)).
+Even when considering transformations in the following section, we always consider transition from one state of equilibrium to another one.

 ## Energy conservation and the first principle

 The mean energy $\langle E \rangle$ of the system, is nothing else than the internal energy $U$ in the context of classical thermodynamics.
 As such, and from now on, we will use the two notations interchangably.
 As a reminder: